writememe/blog.danielteycheney.com/content/posts/sot-series-business-value.md

 > Are these dishes available for tonight's service?

-Now we've a mapping or a process to determine the answer or solution to the original customer problem, as shown below:
+Now we've got mapping or a process to determine the answer or solution to the original customer problem, as shown below:

 ![Final Query](/images/img/SoT-Concepts-Final-Query.png)